MJ Lenderman - You Don't Know The Shape I'm In

 And so, me and Landon and Alex tracked it live, even with the vocals.

-And that's how it started, just that core.
+We sat, and that's how it started just that chord.

 the shape I'm in.